MFL

 Languages – Curriculum Information

-Our lead teacher for languages is Mrs Neale.
+Our lead teacher for languages is Miss Nixon.

 At Pearson Primary School we believe that the learning of another language provides a valuable social and cultural experience.
 Many of our pupils come to school already speaking another language, most of which have English as their second language.
 We celebrate this within school by encouraging them to share their language with other pupils, and value the support of parents who come into school to read stories, learn pupils songs and rhymes in their home languages.